hiradp/hiradp/README.md

 My name is Hirad and I am:

-- 🧑🏻‍🔧 a Software Engineer at [Pinecone](https://www.pinecone.io/).
+- 🧑🏻‍🔧 Distributed Systems Software Engineer at [Pinecone](https://www.pinecone.io/).
 - 🎓 an SJSU Computer Science Alumni.
 - ⚽️ an Arsenal and a 🏀 Warriors fan.
 - ⌨️ a keyboard enthusiast.